pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

    ping-devops docker <name>
    ```

-   Where \<name> is one of the listed container or stack names.
+   Where &lt;name&gt; is one of the listed container or stack names.

 5. To start one of the containers or stacks, enter: